Bowling in the Georgia Mountains

-No matter what part of the mountains you are visiting, there are nearby places where you can take the family to bowl!
+No matter which part of the mountains you are visiting, you’ll find nearby places to take the family bowling!

 Bowling Alleys in Blairsville, GA

-- also participates in the summertime Kids Bowl Free program (read more about this below)
+Blairsville Galaxy Bowling also participates in the summertime Kids Bowl Free program (more details below)!

 Bowling Alleys in Blue Ridge, GA